-Trump approves tariffs on $50 billion worth of Chinese goods
+Trump announces tariffs on $50 billion worth of Chinese goods

-President Donald Trump has given his approval for the United States to put tariffs on $50 billion of Chinese exports, according to a source with knowledge of the situation.

-An official announcement is expected on Friday.
-The president's green light came after a meeting Thursday with top economic officials, including Treasury Secretary Steven Mnuchin, Commerce Secretary Wilbur Ross and US Trade Representative Robert Lighthizer.

-The move represents a serious escalation of trade tensions between the world's two largest economies — just as Trump has also picked fights with allies Canada, Mexico and the European Union over steel and aluminum.
+The move represents a serious elevation of trade tensions between the world's two largest economies — just as Trump has also picked fights with allies Canada, Mexico and the European Union over steel and aluminum.

-Beijing previously said it would respond to American tariffs on $50 billion worth of Chinese exports with retaliatory tariffs on $50 billion of US products such as cars, planes and soybeans.
+Beijing said Friday it will fight back with tariffs of its own.
+China previously outlined plans to respond with retaliatory tariffs on $50 billion of US products such as cars, planes and soybeans.

-"If the United States takes unilateral protectionist measures and harms China's interests, we will respond immediately and take necessary measures to firmly safeguard our legitimate rights," Chinese Foreign Ministry spokesman Geng Shuang said Friday at a regular news briefing.

-For months, Trump has slow-walked threats of tariffs against China as punishment for intellectual property theft.
+China also said it would scrap promises to purchase more US goods.
+Those pledges came during negotiations with US trade officials last month.

+"In this day and age, launching a trade war is not in the interest of the world," China's Commerce Ministry said in a statement.
+"We call on all countries to act together to firmly stop such an outdated and backward move, and to firmly safeguard the common interest of all mankind."

 Related: China is killing his business.
 Tariffs could make or break it